Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 chmod +x shellcast_daily_analysis.sh
 ```

-If needed, repeat this use of `chmod` for each of the Python and R scripts listed below in "cron job script run order".
+If needed, repeat this use of `chmod` for each of the Python and R scripts listed below in "CRON Job Script Run Order".

 To run the bash script, open the terminal in the analysis directory and type the following: